studyathome-internationally/rehabilitationstechnik/docs/en/chapter9.md

 6. Principle: Low Physical Effort
    The design can be used efficiently and comfortably and with a minimum of fatigue.
 7. Principle: Size and Space for Approach and Use
-   Appropriate size and space is provided for approach, reach, manipulation, and use regardless of user’s body size, posture, or mobility. [@connell:1997]
+   Appropriate size and space are provided for approach, reach, manipulation, and use regardless of the user’s body size, posture, or mobility. [@connell:1997]

 ## Classification of Technical Aids

 ### Augmentative Aids

-With an augmentative aid a stimulus or an action is amplified in such a way that it becomes effective also for an organ with reduced functionality or capability.
+With an augmentative aid, a stimulus or an action is amplified in such a way that it becomes effective also for an organ with reduced functionality or capability.
 This amplification is represented in Figure 36 as a thickened arrow.
-Examples for augmentative aids are glasses, orthoses, hearing aids or walking aids. [@zagler:2013]
+Examples of augmentative aids are glasses, orthoses, hearing aids, or walking aids. [@zagler:2013]

 Figure 36: Principle of an augmentative aid: the input or stimulus (left picture, left arrow) is amplified through a helping tool (“H”, right picture) [@zagler:2013].

 ### Substituting Aids

-Substituting aid means that a stimulus is redirected to another sensory organ which is normally not used for that purpose.
+Substituting aid means that a stimulus is redirected to another sensory organ that is normally not used for that purpose.
 The same applies if an action or an activity is executed by another motor organ than usual.
 With action or activity, a movement or the trigger for a movement is meant.
 In that way there is a substitution, what is called “Vikariat” in German or simply “substitute” in English.
 The principle of a substitute is represented in Figure 37, left where a person with visual impairment cannot perceive the stimuli (arrow) due to his/her impairment.
-These optical stimuli can be converted by an assistive tool (“H” – helping tool) into an acoustic stimulus which are then redirected to the persons organ of hearing (Figure 37, middle).
+These optical stimuli can be converted by an assistive tool (“H” – helping tool) into an acoustic stimulus which is then redirected to the person's organ of hearing (Figure 37, middle).
 Similarly, the optical stimuli can be converted into tactile stimuli, which are perceptible by the person (Figure 37, right).
-Two very common examples are first Braille where the person “read” with his/her fingertips instead of reading with the eyes and second lip-reading where eyes take over the task of the hearing sense. [@zagler:2013]
+Two very common examples are first Braille where the person “read” with his/her fingertips instead of reading with the eyes and second lip-reading where the eyes take over the task of the hearing sense. [@zagler:2013]

 Figure 37: Principle of substituting aids: the stimulus (arrow, left) is converted and redirected to other sensory organs, e.g. converted into acoustic stimuli and redirected to the hearing sense (middle) or converted into tactile stimuli and redirected to the tactile sense [@zagler:2013].

 If one sensory organ takes over the task from another sensory organ this is called “sensory substitution”.
 These substitutions are limited by the bandwidth of human senses, which are displayed in <<tab:bandwidth-human-organs>>.
-Due to these bandwidths one must expect limitations by using a substitute.
+Due to these bandwidths, one must expect limitations by using a substitute.

 | Sensory Organ          | Bandwidth in bit/s |
 | ---------------------- | ------------------ |